reactjs/es.react.dev/src/content/blog/2021/12/17/react-conf-2021-recap.md

 Gracias a nuestro socio HitPlay por ayudar a organizar la conferencia, editar todos los videos en la transmisión, traducir todas las charlas y moderar Discord en varios idiomas.

 Finalmente, ¡gracias a todos nuestros participantes por hacer de esta una gran React Conf!

-Thanks to Laura Podolak Waddell, Desmond Osei-Acheampong, Mark Rossi, Josh Toberman and others on the Facebook Video Productions team for recording the videos for the Keynote and Meta employee talks.

-Thanks to our partner HitPlay for helping to organize the conference, editing all the videos in the stream, translating all the talks, and moderating the Discord in multiple languages.

-Finally, thanks to all of our participants for making this a great React Conf!